dargueso/PGWERA5WRF/README.md

 ## Create soil variables

-Create a file with soil variables to initalize.
-Most GCMs do not write out soil variables.
-We create a climatological file from ERA5 that is simply used to initialize the model.
+We need to create a climatology with soil variables to initialize.
+Most GCMs do not write out soil variables, but WRF with Land Surface Model needs them.

-Steps to create soil variables climatology

-        cdo cat era5_daily_sfc_20??0[6-8]??.grb aux.grb
-        cdo dhourmean aux.grb aux2.grb
-        cdo setdate,2020-07-22 aux2.grb SOILCLIM_June-Aug.grb

-In the WPS (WPS 4.4.1 was tested) folder:
+1. Create a climatology from ERA5 data.
+Assuming our simulations start in December, we create a climatology for that month.

+        cdo ensmean era5_daily_sfc_20??12??.grb soil_clim_dec.grb

-- Then link Vtable.ERA5.SOIL1ststep to Vtable
+Then go to WPS (tested 4.4.2)

+        ./link_grib.csh ~/BDY_DATA/ERA5/soil_clim_dec.grb

+Use the namelist [namelist_soilera5_cmip6_pgw.wps](namelist_soilera5_cmip6_pgw.wps) where we need to adapt the dates depending on the dates of the soil_clim_dec.grb, which will depend on the files we used to generate the mean.

-- Copy namelist_soilera5_cmip6_pgw.wps to namelist.wps
+        mv namelist_soilera5_cmip6_pgw.wps namelist.wps
-- And run ungrib.exe normally.

-Using NCO instead of CDO was done previously but causes problems with LANDMASK

-        ncea era5_daily_sfc_20??07??.nc aux.nc
-        ncra aux.nc sfcclim.nc

-        #This outputInter_soil.f90 was created from the original outputInter.f90
-        f2py -c -m outputInter_soil outputInter_soil.f90 -DF2PY_REPORT_ON_ARRAY_COPY=1000000

-        mv outputInter_soil.cpython-37m-x86_64-linux-gnu.so outputInter_soil.so

-        #Same for this one, it was created from the originla write_intermediate_ERA5_CMIP6anom.py
-        python write_intermediate_ERA5_CMIP6anom_SOILCLIM.py -s 2010 -e 2020
+        ./ungrib.exe

+This will generate a file SOILERA5:2005-12-01_00 (this will be the date if your first file in the climatology is for 01/12/2005).
+This file can be used as a constant.

+When running your metgrid, you need to include 'SOILERA5:2005-12-01_00' in your namelist.wps as constants_name = 'SOILERA5:2005-12-01_00' in the &metgrid section.
+There is a module in real/wrf  that should be changed too [module_initialize_real.F](module_initialize_real.F)->[module_initialize_real.F_modified](module_initialize_real.F_modified), so that the model only uses soil variables for initialization and ignores the rest (not sure this is entirely necessary, but it is if only the first step is provided.)

 # CMIP6 Models